What’s so important about the portfolio?

 When’s All This Due and How Do I Turn it In?

-Remember, your final grade is based on your work, effort, and participation.
+You should submit your portfolio to Canvas on Thursday, June 18th.
+Remember, your final grade is based on your work, effort, and reflection.

 What about Late Portfolios?